• Skip to main content

 • Contact

 A good guide knows where the fish are.
-A great guide knows how to make you a better angler.
-The ability to effectively teach is what sets apart the true professionals.
-Whether it’s helping a beginner understand the roll cast on Montana’s Missouri River or refining a seasoned angler’s double haul in the South Carolina marsh, great guides tailor their coaching to the individual.
+A great guide makes you a better angler.
+Whether it’s helping a first-timer find their cast on the Missouri River or cleaning up a seasoned angler’s double haul, great guides tailor their coaching to the individual in front of them.

-Patience is key.
-A great guide never makes a client feel inadequate, no matter their skill level.
-They provide constructive feedback, break down techniques in a simple and digestible way, and know when to step in or when to let their angler work things out on their own.
-Their goal isn’t just to help clients catch fish for a day—it’s to make them better anglers for life.
+Patience isn’t optional — it’s the job.
+A great guide never makes a client feel inadequate regardless of skill level.
+They break techniques down clearly, know when to step in and when to let you work it out, and their goal isn’t just to help you catch fish today.
+It’s to make you a better angler for life.

-We’ve all heard stories (or had the unfortunate experience) of the old, salty, burned-out fishing guide who acts like he’d rather be anywhere else than on the water.
-Maybe it’s the result of too many long seasons or one too many clients who can’t cast.
-Either way, nothing kills the energy of a fishing trip faster than a grumpy, disengaged guide.
+We’ve all heard the stories — the burned-out guide who acts like he’d rather be anywhere else.
+Too many long seasons, too many clients who can’t cast.
+Whatever the reason, nothing kills a fishing trip faster than a disengaged guide with a chip on his shoulder.

 missouri river fly fishing guides

 Not every angler wants the same experience.
-Some are hardcore and want to maximize every opportunity.
-Others are there to relax, enjoy the scenery, and maybe catch a few fish along the way.
-Great guides know how to read the room.
-They adjust their style to fit the client’s expectations, whether that means providing technical instruction or simply being a great conversation partner while floating down the river.
+Some are there to maximize every cast and fish hard all day.
+Others want to relax, take in the scenery, and enjoy being on the water.
+Great guides read the room quickly and adjust accordingly — whether that means delivering technical instruction or simply being a great conversation partner on a long float.

 Good vs. Great Fly Fishing Guides- Orvis guides.

-Good fly fishing guides get the job done.
-They know the water, understand the fish, and put clients in a position to succeed.
-But great guides take it to another level.
-They teach with patience, bring contagious enthusiasm, keep their gear and boat dialed in, maintain a professional and clean appearance, and create an experience that clients remember long after the last cast.
+Good guides get the job done.
+They know the water, understand the fish, and put you in position to succeed.
+Great guides take it further — they teach with patience, show up prepared, keep things professional, and create an experience you’re still thinking about weeks later.

 Category: Fishing News